Skip to content

 Install the controller and HAProxy using Helm:

-# Install (deploys both controller and HAProxy pods)
+# Install from OCI registry (deploys both controller and HAProxy pods)

 The Helm chart deploys: